 The pervasive influence and role of the US Military had three critical effects on the sector relevant to our inquiry here.
 First, the military's eagerness and deep pockets pushed firms to focus on high-performance rather than cost-effectiveness.
 This meant that the accumulation strategies of semiconductor firms were geared towards advancing the technology as quickly as possible in the hopes of landing a lucrative military contract.
 Second, military largesse in R&D funding lowered the risk of investment by subsidizing the costs of inventing the technology in the first place.
 Third, the preference for small firms may have undermined the differential power of established electronics firms, in a bid to 'propel' the industrial processes of technological change rather than restrain them.
 Almost none of the dominant vacuum tube firms became dominant in the US semiconductor business.
-At the same time, there is evidence that in Europe, the reliance on established electronics firms irreversibly slowed the introduction of semiconductor technology (Flamm 1996, 24-25).15 In effect, the strategies for accumulation within the semiconductor business were heavily shaped by the US military's interests, making rapid technological change an unavoidable priority.
+At the same time, there is evidence that in Europe, the reliance on established electronics firms irreversibly slowed the introduction of semiconductor business were heavily shaped by the US military's interests, making rapid technological change an unavoidable priority.